 *If cooking gluten-free use homemade stock or gluten-free packaged stock.

-1 Preheat oven to 350 degrees F. Pat dry oxtails with paper towels.
+1 Brown the oxtails: Pat dry oxtails with paper towels.
 Sprinkle oxtails all over with salt and pepper.
 Heat 1 tablespoon of olive oil on medium to medium high heat in a 6-quart Dutch oven.
 Working in batches, and not crowding the pan, sear the oxtails in hot pan on all sides until golden brown.
 Use tongs to remove oxtails to a plate, setting aside.

-3 One hour before the meat is done, heat oven on 350°F. Toss carrots, parsnips, and turnips in olive oil in a roasting pan.
+4 Roast root vegetables: One hour before the meat is done, heat oven to 350°F (175°C).
+Toss carrots, parsnips, and turnips in olive oil in a roasting pan.
 Sprinkle well with salt and pepper.
 Roast vegetables for 1 hour, or until lightly browned and cooked through.